British Land: History

 In March 2019, the company appointed Tim Score as the chair of its board.

 In September 2020, British Land announced that its chief executive Chris Grigg would exit the company December of that year.
 He was succeeded by the firms chief financial officer Simon Carter in November 2020.

-In November 2020, British Land wrote down the value of its portfolio by almost £1bn after retail income fell due to the COVID-19 pandemic in the United Kingdom.
+In November 2020, British Land wrote down the value of its portfolio by almost £1 billion after retail income fell due to the COVID-19 pandemic in the United Kingdom.

+In September 2023, it was reported that Meta, the owner of Facebook, had paid £149 million to British Land in order to break the lease on its Triton Square London Office.
+Meta reportedly had 18 years left on its lease at the time.

 Operations

-As of 31 March 2022 the company owned a portfolio valued at £7.0 billion.
-The portfolio includes the Meadowhall shopping centre in Sheffield, which is one of the largest in the UK, and a large amount of property which has been purchased from and leased back to major retailers such as Tesco, Sainsbury's, House of Fraser and Asda.
+As of 31 March 2024 the company owned a portfolio valued at £5.2 billion.
+The portfolio includes a large amount of property which has been purchased from and leased back to major retailers such as Tesco, Sainsbury's, House of Fraser and Asda.
 This includes the Broadgate Estate, one of the largest developments in London over several decades, and Regent's Place near Warren Street Station.